• 2 – 4 September 2025

 Auditorium, Museum Catharijneconvent

-part of the Festival Oude Muziek Utecht
+part of the Festival Oude Muziek Utrecht

 Admission free – voluntary contribution to the musician is appreciated.